CassandraHjo/Rsearch/README.md

 This will store the path and use it in future sessions automatically.

+#### macOS security settings

+After downloading `VSEARCH`, some macOS users may experience problems running the `VSEARCH` executable because of macOS security settings.
+If macOS blocks `VSEARCH` from running, open *System Settings*, go to *Privacy & Security*, scroll down to the *Security* section, and look for a message about `VSEARCH` being blocked.
+Click *Allow anyway* or *Open anyway*.

+After allowing `VSEARCH` to run, try running the relevant `Rsearch` function again.

 #### Using an Apptainer/Singularity Container

 Although `Rsearch` is primarily intended for local execution (as above),